 Early on the morning of 19 February 1942 some 242 Japanese aircraft bombed Darwin killing 235 people and over 300 wounded.
 Extensive devastation was caused to infrastructure with many left homeless.
 For an account of the story of the bombing of Darwin by the Japanese on 19 February 1942 visit the Library and Archives of the Northern Territory site here: https://www.ntl.nt.gov.au/story/bombing-darwin.

 The Northern Territory was originally under the administration of the South Australian Government until the 1970s.
 To find out more about that and information on the history of the Northern Territory Parliament click here.

-Courthouse ventilation was not always up to providing relief from the stifling tropical heat it seems, especially in a crowded courtroom during a murder trial.
+Courthouse ventilation was not always up to providing relief from the stifling tropical heat especially in a crowded courtroom.
 During a trial in March, 1900 before a sitting of the Northern Territory Circuit Court, proceedings were particularly trying to the patience of all concerned.

 The heat throughout was intense, and the crowded and badly ventilated Court House from a climatic point of view, could only be adequately described as a little inferno.2

 With oppressive humidity at times, it was customary for the judge to permit ” the jurymen to remove their coats.”
 However, one “removed his boots as well, and, being devoid of socks, sat with bare feet..”, the Port Darwin Court, the Border Watch, 25 Feb 1921.

 Establishment of the Supreme Court of the Northern Territory